 Strings

 There are two types of strings in Rust: String and &str.
-The String type is a growable, mutable, and UTF-8 encoded string, while the &str type is a string slice, which is a view into a String.
+The String type is a growable, mutable, and UTF-8 encoded string, while the &str type is a string slice, a view into a String.

 fn main() {